Codependency

 Self-care for Codependency

-Some describe the journey of self-care in codependency recovery like tending to a toddler.
-Thinking about how we have allowed ourselves to be treated or how we have treated others, we think about whether or not we would allow such treatment toward a young child.
+Outside of our relationship with others, we can foster a relationship with ourselves through self-care.
+Spending time alone, stepping out of our comfort zones, spending time with healthy friends, going to therapy, and engaging in prayer or meditation can help us build the love for ourselves that we were compulsively giving away.
+Some describe the journey of self-care in codependency recovery as tending to a toddler.
+Thinking about how we have been treated or treated others, we think about whether or not we would allow such treatment toward a young child.
 Most often, the answer is a resounding “No!”
-Thus, we embark on a journey of re-parenting the young child within us and showing ourselves all of the “perfect” love we have been missing in our lives.
+Thus, we embark on a journey of re-parenting the young child within us and showing ourselves all of the “perfect” love we have been missing.
+Nurturing a relationship with ourselves through self-care is essential.
+By spending time in solitude, stepping out of our comfort zones, surrounding ourselves with positive friends, seeking therapy, and engaging in prayer or meditation, we can rediscover the love we often give away to others.

 Red Flags of Codependent Relationships